AccumulateNetwork/accumulate/README.md

 * The Membership of Chains is proven using Stateful Merkle Trees.
 All entries in a chain are members of one, growing, Merkle Tree.
 At any point in time, the membership of the Merkle Tree is provable by the Merkle State.
-* Binary Patricia Trees are used to prove the state of very chain in a Block Validator Node at a particular block height
+* Binary Patricia Trees are used to prove the state of every chain in a Block Validator Node at a particular block height

 A Merkle Tree takes a set of records, then hashes them in order to produce a